ParaCoToUl/noarr-pipelines/README.md

 - `[ ]` python bindings template
 - `[ ]` R bindings template
 - `[ ]` some todo notes in the code and the docs, search for "TODO"

-## In noarr documentation I'm mising

-- `get_size` ... size of the data underlying the structure in bytes